The latest in film, TV, music, and pop culture. Culture moves fast. We help you keep up.

 Thankfully, the first episode is much stronger than the most cynical predictions suggested.
 It is not perfect, and like all sketch shows, it has its hits and misses, but there is enough confidence, weirdness and genuine comic spark here to suggest Saturday Night Live UK could become a really exciting home for new British comedy talent.

 Having Tina Fey host the debut episode was a very smart move.
 As a former SNL cast member and head writer, she brings instant authority to the format, but she also has the relaxed comic presence needed to stop the whole thing feeling like a nervous experiment.
-Her opening monologue works as both a welcome and a gentle introduction to what this UK version is trying to be, with surprise appearances from Nicola Coughlan, Graham Norton, Michael Cera and Regé-Jean Page adding just the right amount of first-night sparkle.

 Image credit: © Sky/SNL UK